 #4.
 If Conditions Are Favorable, You Might Catch The Elusive Northern Lights

-More often than not, at least part of the night will be overcast and cloudy.
+However, Iceland’s weather is often rainy or snowy, and more often than not, at least part of the night will be overcast and cloudy.
 You may know there’s solar activity, and yet sometimes you won’t be able to see a thing.

 They know the go-to places to wait and watch.
 Despite their extensive knowledge and their desire to give you the best possible shot of seeing the lights, they do not control the lights.
 We have a list of the Best Northern Lights Tours in Iceland!

-Nature may decide for itself to hide its spectacular display, and at that point, you’re really just out of luck.
-However, most tour companies do allow you to rebook a second trip at no extra charge if the lights were not visible during your tour.
+Most tour companies do allow you to rebook a second trip at no extra charge if the lights were not visible during your tour.

-You can also take your own rental car and drive away from the city to search for the lights yourself.
+You can also take your rental car and drive away from the city to search for the lights yourself.
 The farther you are from the city light pollution, the darker the skies and the better chance you have of seeing anything.

 We suggest you track the aurora strength and visibility and continue checking it throughout the night.
 The forecasts change frequently, sometimes by the hour or minute.
 Though Northern Lights viewing takes some preparation and a whole lot of luck, it’s a remarkable sight and one worth taking a chance on!